dropdog/docs/docs/scripts.md

 ## Custom development scripts
 ------------------------------

+Currently none of the scripts bellow has been published.
+TBD.

 ### Create a dev project folder from Drupal.org core and Github distro.

 ### Build the Distribution from Profile on Github